 Wait… let me say that again.
 Most people with Autism (you know, that kid hitting themselves in the head or humming with their fingers in their ears) are not actually Intellectually Disabled (as in they have normal brain function and intellect).
 In fact an Intellectual Disability, which is an IQ below 70, only occurs in about a third of students with Autism.

 Whoa.
 That is massive.
 I have talked about presuming competence before and used some powerful examples of people who have broken through the communication barriers and have found a way to communicate what it is like to be considered disabled, what their disability is really like, and, most importantly, how people/teachers have treated them.
 So now remember the fact that Autism is really about abnormal social development, communication deficits, and restricted or repetitive behavior or interests… and none of those things have to do with a person’s intellectual ability.
-(Research Link and Another Citation)
+(Research Link, One More and Another Citation)

 The assumption about a high incidence of intellectual disability in those with Autism/ASD may largely be based on the inability to properly assess IQ with available tests in people who have a hard time with communication, socialization, or behaviors.
 Makes sense.
 They test poorly and that seems to indicate a below average IQ when really they suffer from being a bad standardized test taker.
 We have to always, always, always Make the Least Dangerous Assumption!